DeKUT-DSAIL/dsa2021/cameratrap-data-analysis/README.md

 The animals included in our dataset are Impalas, monkeys, warthogs, bushbucks, waterbucks and zebras.

 # Image Processing and Classification
-The file `Camera-trap-image-processing.ipynb` shows the steps used to classify a sample of the data we collected.
+The notebook `Camera-trap-image-processing.ipynb` shows the steps used to classify images data we collected.